semanticarts/gist/docs/AddressGuidance.md

 ### Address Categories & Instances

-gist v13.0.0 supplies four "starter" categories for distinguishing addresses.
+gist v13.0.0 supplies three "starter" categories for distinguishing addresses.
 - gist:\AddressUsageType
 - gist:\ElectronicAddressType
-- gist:\PhysicalAddressType
-- gist:\PrecedenceType .
+- gist:\PhysicalAddressType .

 However, in keeping with our self-imposed rules around the gistCore ontology, we do not supply member instances of those classes as part of the gist release.
 But fear not.
 This document will provide some concrete suggestions.